knuesel/typst-minideck/examples/metropolis-slides.typ

   ]
   ```

-  The theme will insert the author, affiliation and date given to `minideck.config`.
+  The theme will insert the author, affiliation, logo and date given to `minideck.config`.

-  The logo is ignored but can be placed manually.
 ]

 #slide[